meron-401n14/lab-03/README.md

  * write

 #### Running the app
-* node index.js ./data/person.json
+* npm start

 #### Tests
 * npm test
 * What assertions were made? * properly writes an object to a file,
 * properly writes a JSON string to file & fails if, given invalid JSON
-* What assertions need to be / all
+* What assertions need to be / all written once

 #### UML
 * ![lab-03](async.jpg)